Table of Contents

 🔧 Testing an APIchat bot

-1. In the Channels section, choose API and copy the API endpoint details.
+1. Go to the Integrations section, select API Chatbot, and copy the API endpoint details.

-2. Use tools like Postman, cURL, or integrate with your own frontend/client to send a test payload.
+1. Use tools like Postman, cURL, or your own frontend/client to send a test payload to the API endpoint.

-3. The bot will respond according to the structure of the request and your flow configuration.
+2. The API bot will respond based on the structure of your request and how you've configured the flow.

 For more information on how to create APIchat bot, please refer to this documentation 👀